Check here first for answers to your housing questions. Still can't find what you're looking for? Contact Panther Central. We're at your service.

 You will be refunded only if you cancel your application prior to being assigned on campus housing.
 Fill out a cancellation form as soon as you no longer desire on-campus housing, and we will refund your deposit.
 If you reject on-campus housing when it is offered, fill out a cancellation form, and we will refund your deposit.
 If you accept housing, but then later decline it, you will forfeit your deposit.

-Click here to review information on how to identify bed bugs and get answers to many common questions about bed bugs.
+Click here to review information on how to identify bed bugs and get answers to common questions about bed bugs.